AlvaroCorrales/AlvaroCorrales.github.io/_pages/cv.md

 classes: single
 ---

-**TL;DR**
+**TL;DR**.
 I am a Data Scientist with 7 years of experience working with clients in the UK and Spain.
 I specialise in the development of PoCs and MVPs using AI and Cloud technologies, collaborating with cross-functional teams in sectors such as banking, telecommunications, and the public sector.

 **Download my CV below 👇 or click on this [link](https://alvarocorrales.github.io/assets/images/ACC_CV.pdf)**